Written by JobSiteCare, Mike Russo, CSP | March 15, 2024

 2. Administer the right treatment as soon as the injury occurs

 When injuries happen, immediate treatment minimizes their impact.
-Keep well-stocked first aid kits on hand, and ensure some employees are trained in basic first aid.
-Injuries should also be evaluated quickly by a trained healthcare provider to understand the seriousness of the injury and what follow-up care might be required to avoid workers getting re-injured after returning to work.
+Keep well-stocked first aid kits readily available in the workplace and ensure some employees are trained in basic first aid.
+Injuries should also be evaluated quickly by a trained healthcare provider to understand the seriousness of the injury and what follow-up care might be required.

 3. Report and document the injury in compliance with laws and authorities